 6. Be Mindful

 Don’t forget about your neighbors!
-Whether you’re letting your own home out for the occasional weekend or setting up a full-time rental, it’s worth keeping your neighbours in the loop.
+Whether you’re letting your own home out for the occasional weekend or setting up a full-time rental, it’s worth keeping your neighbors in the loop.
 Make sure your guests are briefed on the rules for any common areas, parking restrictions and smoking / pets / noise policies to prevent issues.

 7. Be Welcoming